ignamlrz/learn-java/TOOLS.md

 - `jdeps`: You use the `jdeps` command to launch the Java class dependency analyzer.

-- `jdeprscan`: You use the `jdeprscan` tool as a static analysis tool that scans a jar file (or some other aggregation of class files) for uses of deprecated API elements.
+- `jdeprscan`: You use the `jdeprscan` tool as a static analysis tool that scans a jar streams (or some other aggregation of class files) for uses of deprecated API elements.

 ## Language Shell